How To Take Really Good Photos

 • Experiment and have fun making photos.

-As you can see the way forward, whether based solely around how to take good photos in camera or through enhancements made to images on the desktop, is going to rely on a combination of education and practical action.
+The way forward, whether based solely around how to take good photos in camera or through enhancements made to images on the desktop, is going to rely on a combination of education and practical action.

-One of the great things about photography is that the best way to improve your photography skills is by making more photos, more often.
+One of the great things about photography is that the best way to improve your skills is by making more photos, more often.

-What’s more, unlike in the days of film based photography, whether you take ten, one hundred or one thousand photos on any particular day the financial cost of doing so is unchanged.
+What’s more, unlike in the days of film based photography, whether you take ten, one hundred or one thousand photos on any particular day, the financial cost of doing so is unchanged.

-In saying that it’s also important to note that your progress will be swifter and more profound when you take the time to do the following:
+In saying that, it’s also important to note that your progress will be swifter and more profound when you take the time to do the following:

-• Change your in camera workflow to avoid making the same technical or composition based mistakes, again and again.
+• Change your in-camera workflow to avoid making the same technical or composition based mistakes, again and again.

 • Think deeply about the motivations behind making the photos you do and what you can do to better realize the outcomes you’re wanting to achieve.